 offer an age-appropriate experience for the child as described below, which in particular does not require registration, consistent with legal requirements, or

-not allow access to those sections or features of the site or application directed to a general interest audience (those age 13 and over).
+not allow access to those sections or features of the application directed to a general interest audience (those age 13 and over).

-Where a website or application is appropriate for use by children under 13 years old, children can register to (among other things):
+Where an application is appropriate for use by children under 13 years old, children can register to (among other things):

 view, interact with and download content

 like or follow other creators and their content